-We parametrise the \model{} as two binary classification tasks.
-One predicting the claims, the other predicting positive outcomes.
+We parametrise the \model{} as two binary classification tasks: one which is predicting the claims, the other which is predicting positive outcomes.
 For the latter binary classification task, one class corresponds to $+$, while the other to both $-$ and $\outcomenull$.
 This leads to the following pair of binary classifiers:

 where $\mathbf{u}_k \in \R^{d_2}$, $\mathbf{V}_k \in \R^{d_2 \times d_1}$, $\mathbf{u}'_k \in \mathbb{R}^{d_3}$, and $\mathbf{V}'_k \in \mathbb{R}^{d_3 \times d_1}$ are learnable parameters, $\sigma(x)= \frac{1}{1 + \exp(-x)}$ is the sigmoid function, and $\enc$ and $\enc'$ are two \emph{separate} encoders.
-In total, we have $K(d_2 + d_1d_2 + d_3 + d_1d_3)$ parameters excluding those from the encoder $\enc$.
+In total, we have $K(d_2 + d_1d_2 + d_3 + d_1d_3)$ parameters, excluding those from the encoder $\enc$.
 We use primed symbols to denote separately learned parameters.
 Given these probabilities, we can marginalise out the claims to obtain the probability of a positive outcome:\looseness=-1

 where (1) is true because $p(\mathrm{O}_k = + \mid \mathrm{C}_k = \claimno, \facts)$ is always zero (since by \cref{assumption2} no positive outcome can be set on an unclaimed case).